 Other people might plan to live in the United States, and thus, need more money so they set their early retirement goal to age 50.

 Regardless of what your goal is, the fact of the matter is, if you’re not a fan of the idea of working for a boss until you’re in your late 60’s and then living frugally on social security benefits, then you need to start taking steps to make sure that early retirement isn’t just a pipe dream.

 And when it comes to planning for early retirement, there are some small money moves that can have a big impact on your finances.
-Below are 5 simple steps you can take right now that’ll help you reach your dream of early retirement.
+Below are 5 simple steps you can take right now to accumulate wealth that’ll help you reach your dream of early retirement.

 5 Small Things You Can Do Right Now That’ll Help You Achieve Early Retirement

 I’m a big fan of vision boards.
 I’ve been making them since I was a teenager.
 When I think back to some of my early vision boards, they would have things like a picture of the latest Nike sneakers and a photo of AJ from the Backstreet Boys haha!

 While I never ended up marrying AJ, I did just buy a new pair of Nike sneakers, so I guess my vision board half worked, right?

 But in all seriousness, visualizing what you want out of life CAN help you achieve it.
 A study published in Psychologia showed that mentally practicing something can be almost as effective as physically practicing something, which just goes to show the power of the human mind.

 However, if you think that you can simply create a vision board and then sit back and wait for the universe to provide everything, that’s not quite how it works.
 Vision boards can be an incredible tool to help you visualize what you want and motivate you towards achieving your goals, but like all things life, you still have to take action.